hybridly/hybridly/docs/guide/refining.md

 It provides methods that can be used to apply or reset filters and sorts, and it has properties that may enumerate available and current refiners.

+The following example shows how to create a basic user interface using the `filters` properties:

 ```vue
 <script setup lang="ts">
 const $props = defineProps<{ // [!code focus:4]